 Suspension for intramuscular and subcutaneous administration.

-0.5 ml suspension contains:
+0.5 ml of suspension contains:

-Active ingredient: cultured on chicken embryos inactivated
+Active ingredient: inactivated, cultured on chicken embryos

-split influenza viruses represented by strains equivalent to
+split influenza viruses, represented by strains equivalent to

 as follows:

 A/Brisbane/59/2007 (H1N1)-like strain*. . . . . . . . . . .
-15 mcg of hemagglutinin;
+15 mcg hemagglutinin;

-A/Brisbane/10/2007 (H3N2)-like strain**. . . . . . . . . .
-15 mcg of hemagglutinin;
+A/Brisbane/10/2007 (H3N2)-like strain** . . . . . . . . . .
+15 mcg hemagglutinin;

 B/Brisbane/60/2008-like strain*** . . . . . . . . . . . . . . . .
-15 micrograms of hemagglutinin.
+15 mcg hemagglutinin.

 * A/Brisbane/59/2007/H1N1/IVR-148